redigebretsi/semanticwebfinalproject/README.md

 6. Bicycle stops in lyon and their capacity.
 ### 2. Search Live Bicycle- Dynamic Data
  Here we can select data and time and can see the real time bicycle data under Available column with current weather informations.

+### 3. Fetching information about museums in lyon from wikidata end point by querying and displaying in our UI.

 ## How to Run the Project